A HISTORY OF THE WITCH TRIALS IN EUROPE

 More and more people in the 17th century and early 18th century opposed the use of torture to obtain confessions, not necessarily because it was cruel but because it was not a reliable way of gaining information.
 Increasingly judges, would not accept confessions unless they were voluntary and not obtained by torture.

 People also became skeptical about so-called spectral evidence.
 Some supposed victims of witchcraft claimed they were being tormented by the 'specters' of the people who bewitched them.
 That happened at Salem in North America in 1692 but the authorities decided that spectral evidence was not enough to obtain a conviction.
 As a result the witch hunt collapsed.

 Some Protestant scholars also pointed out that popular beliefs about witches had no support from the Bible.
 Many people believed witches existed but did not believe the more ludicrous stories about them.

 Furthermore most people also became skeptical about cases where witches were supposed to have used magic to kill people.
 Increasingly people realized that the deaths might have been due to natural causes and they required proof they that were not.

 People did not necessarily stop believing in witches, at least not at first, but they became much more cautious about accepting 'evidence' of witchcraft realizing that many maladies and mishaps have natural causes.

 Eventually however educated people gradually stopped believing in witches and magic.
 During the 18th century it became fashionable to regard witchcraft as just a superstition.
 In England the last execution for witchcraft was in 1682.
-By 1736 attitudes had changed so much that laws against witchcraft were repealed in England.
-They were replaced by a law that made it illegal to pretend to cast spells or tell fortunes.
+In Scotland the last execution for witchcraft was in 1727.
+By 1736 attitudes in Britain had changed and a new law that made it illegal to pretend to cast spells or tell fortunes.

 The Salem Witch Trials